Category:130 Value Engineering

 - The compressed study process may also be used.

 - Constructability Review.
-This type of VE study that concentrates on constructability, traffic management, "bidability", innovative contracting, etc. Can be done at any stage from conceptual to final plans.
+This type of study concentrates on constructability, traffic management, "bidability", innovative contracting, etc. It can be done at any stage from conceptual to final plans.
 The study length can be anywhere from 2 hours to 5 days.

 - It generally consists of or coincides with a meeting of MoDOT personnel and interested contractors to discuss their perspective on construction aspects associated with the draft plans.